Falklands, South Georgia and Antarctic Peninsula

 CABINS & PRICES

-All rates per person in USD
+All rates expressed in USD per person sharing

 - One night hotel accommodation in embarkation city.
 Early check-in (up to 24 hours prior to usual check-in time) available if requested, with confirmed air itinerary, at least 90 days prior to departure